Indian Army: Command structure

+Combat Arms

 Not to be confused with the field corps listed above, the corps mentioned below are divisions entrusted with specific pan-Army tasks.

 The Indian Territorial Army has battalions affiliated with different infantry regiments and some department units that are from the Corps of Engineers, Army Medical Corps, or the Army Service Corps.
 They serve as a part-time reserve.
 On 4 June 2017, the chief of staff announced that the Army was planning to open combat positions to women, who would first be appointed to positions in the military police.

 Armoured Corps

 There are 65 armoured regiments in the Indian Army.
 These include the President's Bodyguard and the 61st Cavalry as well as the following historic regiments dating back to the nineteenth century or earlier: 1st (Skinner's) Horse, the 2nd Lancers (Gardner's Horse), the 3rd Cavalry, the 4th (Hodson's) Horse, the 7th Light Cavalry, the 8th Light Cavalry, the 9th (Deccan) Horse, the 14th (Scinde) Horse, the 17th (Poona) Horse, the 15th Lancers, the 16th Light Cavalry, the 18th Cavalry, the 20th Lancers and the 21st (Central India) Horse.
 A substantial number of additional units designated as either "Cavalry" or "Armoured" Regiments have been raised since Independence.